 AbstractGiven a control system and a desired property, an abstracted system is a reduced system that preserves the property of interest while ignoring modeling detail.
-In previous work, we considered abstractions of linear and nonlinear analytic control systems while preserving reachability properties.
-In this paper we consider the abstraction problem for Hamiltonian control systems, that is, we preserve the Hamiltonian structure during the abstraction process.
-We show how the mechanical structure of Hamiltonian control systems can be exploited to simplify the abstraction computations and we provide conditions under which the local accessibility properties of the abstracted Hamiltonian system are equivalent to the local accessibility properties of the original Hamiltonian control system.
+In previous work, abstractions of linear and nonlinear control systems were considered while preserving reachability properties.
+In this paper, we consider the abstraction problem for Hamiltonian control systems, where, in addition to the property of interest we also preserve the Hamiltonian structure of the control system.
+We show how the Hamiltonian structure of control systems can be exploited to simplify the abstraction process.
+We then focus on local accessibility preserving abstractions, and provide conditions under which local accessibility properties of the abstracted Hamiltonian system are equivalent to the local accessibility properties of the original Hamiltonian control system.

 Citation InformationPaulo Tabuada and George J Pappas.
-"Abstractions of Hamiltonian Control Systems" (2001)
+"Abstractions of Hamiltonian control systems" (2003)

 Available at: http://works.bepress.com/george_pappas/275/